william-index/front-end-challenge/README.md

 Build a single page application to display projects with detailed information.
 There are 2 main views: a list view and a detail view.

 ## Need To Have
+The application should run on some MVC framework.
+Preferably Backbone, but you can use Angular, Ember, etc.

 ### List View
 - The list view is a table with basic project information in it
 - Clicking on a project name will bring you to the detail view for that project